Ileocolic intussusception due to mucocoele of the appendix causing small bowel obstruction

 0 images remaining

-There is a 14 cm complex ileocolic and ileo-ileal intussusception.
-A tubular blind-ending structure is visualised within the intussusception, with a 3.5 cm, murally calcified cyst at its base.
+There is a 14 cm complex ileocolic and ileoileal intussusception.
+A tubular blind-ending structure is visualized within the intussusception, with a 3.5 cm, murally calcified cyst at its base.
 The mid and distal small bowel proximal to the intussusception is dilated measuring up to 3.7 cm.

 The intussusception was able to be reduced at surgery and the patient underwent an uncomplicated right hemicolectomy.

-Sections of the appendix wall show a lumen filled with partly calcified mucous.
+Sections of the appendix wall show a lumen filled with partly calcified mucus.
 The wall is generally thinned and composed of dense collagenous tissue and in many places lacks an epithelial lining.
-However, in areas the lumen is lined by a single layer of columnar mucous secreting epithelium with mild atypia of the basally located nuclei.
+However, in areas, the lumen is lined by a single layer of columnar mucus secreting epithelium with mild atypia of the basally located nuclei.
 Occasional thin papillary projections are present.
 The epithelium rests directly on the fibrous wall.
 There is no high grade dysplasia or invasive malignancy.
-No mucous is seen dissecting through the appendix wall.
+No mucus is seen dissecting through the appendix wall.